Skip to main content

 Research

 In late 2019, Indonesia announced that it will build a new capital city in East Kalimantan.
 Named Nusantara, it has attracted both praise and criticism for a plethora of reasons.
-Official justifications for its construction range from current capital Jakarta’s deterioration to a more even development of eastern Indonesia.
+Official justifications for its construction range from Jakarta’s deterioration to a more even development towards eastern Indonesia.
 During a conjuncture in which new cities are being built alongside the development and urbanisation of technological capital in facilitating rentier practices i.e. smart urbanism, Nusantara is symptomatic of such broader processes while maintaining a front of developmentalist ambition.
 How, then, did Nusantara came to fruition?

 The research aims to identify the co-constitutive processes involved in the production of Nusantara.
 This involves exploring how the megaproject is being imagined, driven, contested, or otherwise shaped by different actors and how certain urban imaginaries are produced and prioritised over others.